Overview

 }

 concurrency sets how many requests a single instance processes in parallel.
-By default, an instance processes multiple requests in parallel.
-We set it to 1 for sequential processing, assuming we also set maxInstances to 1.
+Since it can process multiple requests in parallel by default, We only set it to 1 if we want a clean instance for each request or, if we also limit maxInstances to 1, if we want to process one request at a time.

 Streaming version